Advancing Your Career | Career & Finances | Leadership

 Creativity and Openness to Try Things

-As students, we learn something and then use it for the upcoming test.
+As students, we tend to learn something and use it for the upcoming test.
 As an adult, when we learn something, we try to apply it to our lives or our jobs to get a better understanding and to retain the information.
 When information is relevant to the adult student, they better retain and apply it as they will have a deeper understanding.

 It helps to have someone who is learning the same material explain how they understand or interpret it.
 Different viewpoints are helpful when trying to assimilate new information.